Place of Rebirth:India, Year:00, Day:1

 Always one looking for bigger kicks, peaks and rushes, I buy a one way ticket to the unknown, and I’m high for months.
 In the long run it’s probably a cheaper, less harmful addiction, although just as socially unacceptable, especially if your habit continues after the grace period of your 20’s.

 So, I was starting again at year 0, my chosen place of rebirth the port of Kochi, in Kerala state, south India.
-I slipped into my new life at midnight, unnoticed; the jostling crowds at arrivals looking past me to the next passenger pushing trolleys laden with stereo systems, DVD players, electric food mixers.
-For every one person arriving, there was a whole village to greet.
+I slipped into my new life at midnight, unnoticed; the jostling crowds at arrivals looking past me towards the next passengers pushing trolleys laden with stereo systems, DVD players, electric food mixers.
+For every one person arriving, there was a whole village to greet them.

 The taxi driver had a round, oily face with a constantly jolly expression, similar to a ventriloquist doll.